Update: ‘Battery & Specifications’ and ‘Models that will use the PPE Architecture’ sections updated.

 Follows the MEB & J1

 The PPE platform models will be smaller than the MLB platform models but still offer a more spacious interior.
-Air suspension, rear-axle steering (all-wheel steering), and torque vectoring will be available in these models.
-The current MEB platform models don’t possess any of these capabilities but the upcoming VW ID.
-Buzz, based on a special ‘XL’ version of the MEB platform, is likely to offer rear-axle steering (all-wheel steering).
-However, that’s just an exception.
+Air suspension, rear-axle steering (all-wheel steering), and torque vectoring will be available in the models.
+The current MEB platform models don’t possess any of these capabilities, though.

 Battery & Specifications